Machine go brrrrr

 This sucks

-• It’s really easy to mess up!
+• Easy to mess up!

 What works better?